 A minimum of 32 semester credit hours of approved courses and research is required for the thesis option Master of Science degree.
+If a student opts to include a summer internship in their degree plan, 35 semester credit hours are completed.

-A minimum of 36 semester credit hours of approved coursework is required for the Non-Thesis Option.
+A minimum of 36 semester credit hours of approved coursework is required for the non-thesis option.